konveyor/konveyor.github.io/content/Move2Kube/Tutorials/customKubeYAML.md

 ```
 {{% /expand%}}

-The [my-kubernetes-cluster.yaml](https://github.com/konveyor/move2kube-transformers/tree/main/custom-cluster-selector/clusters/my-kubernetes-cluster.yaml) has information about the target cluster under the `spec` field, includin the `storageClasses`, `Deployment`, `Service`, `Ingress` and `NetworkPolicy` versions supported by the target cluster.
+The [my-kubernetes-cluster.yaml](https://github.com/konveyor/move2kube-transformers/tree/main/custom-cluster-selector/clusters/my-kubernetes-cluster.yaml) has information about the target cluster under the `spec` field, including the `storageClasses`, `Deployment`, `Service`, `Ingress` and `NetworkPolicy` versions supported by the target cluster.
 Move2Kube will use this information and generate the Kubernetes YAMLs which are tailored for the given target cluster.

 3. Download the [kubernetes-to-kubernetes](https://github.com/konveyor/move2kube-demos/tree/main/samples/kubernetes-to-kubernetes) sample.